Ever feel like the odds are stacked against you?

 Why not interview a few of them and let them describe their experience in their own words?

 It doesn’t take huge budgets and production value for stories to be compelling.
 More than anything, people struggling to get healthy want to feel understood.
-They need to know that others have been in similar situations – and overcame them.
+They need to know that others have been in similar situations and have overcome them.

 3. Broadening Your Perspective of the “Customer Experience”